Dehydrating for the BackcoutrySep 22, 2019

 Chicken teriyaki, beef stroganoff, or chili mac…...
 None of those sounded great.
 Plus, what if I haul that meal into the backcountry and hate it?
 It’s not like you can go make yourself something different because, well, you’re are in the backcountry.
 I feel like a lot of those meals have a weird texture and after taste too.
 Add a lot of sodium, lack of nutrients, and my enthusiasm for these is about a 1 out of 10.

 Purchasing a food dehydrator has been a huge benefit!

 Now I make extra of a meal one night and throw the leftovers on the dehydrator to use that weekend for a backcountry adventure.
 I don’t have to worry about whether it will taste good (I already know that if I’m eating the non-dehydrated version for a meal) and I’m in control of the seasoning and nutrients.
-To re-hydrate, add as much fluid that was removed during the dehydration process.
+To rehydrate, add as much fluid as was removed during the dehydration process.
 So that can be tricky to figure out.
-If you want to be precise, weigh the food before you dehydrate.
+If you want to be precise, weigh the food before you dehydrate it.
 After it’s dehydrated, weigh it again.
-Whatever the difference is how much water you need to add to re-hydrate your meal.
+Whatever the difference is how much water you need to add to rehydrate your meal.
 Or you can do like I do and just guess and continue to add more water until you reach the desired consistency :)